george-pov/YTSkedy/docs/api/configuration.md

 2. `AzureStorage:PlatformsTableName`, default `Platforms`.
 3. `AzureStorage:PlatformPublicationsTableName`, default `PlatformPublications`.
 4. `AzureStorage:ApplicationSettingsTableName`, default `ApplicationSettings`.

+The host registers a private Blob container client for calendar event thumbnail bytes.
+It uses the same connection string lookup as the table clients:

+1. `AzureStorage:ThumbnailsContainerName`
+2. Default: `CalendarEventThumbnails`

 The `ApplicationSettings` table stores application-owned settings such as the current event text fields list.
 It is not an Azure Functions host settings